chadhindsight/onramp_fs/README.md

 - View all of their favorites.

 \*\*Note: you will need to detail where and how your app meets these requirements in your repository's README file when you submit your project.

-### Researching and Plagiarism

-You are actively encouraged to research the web, books, videos, or tutorials for this project.
-That said, we expect all code that is submitted to be your own (e.g. this project should NOT be completed with another person).
-That means that we expect each candidate to refrain from copying and/or pasting code into the project.
-If we find copied code in your project, we will have to disqualify you.
-Web and video resources are available at the end of this document.

 ## What we're looking for 🌟